michiard/CLOUDS-LAB/labs/pig-lab/README.md

 + Q2: What does a ```GROUP BY``` command do?
 At which phase of MapReduce is ```GROUP BY``` performed in this exercise and in general?
 + Q3: What does a ```FOREACH``` command do?
 At which phase of MapReduce is ```FOREACH``` performed in this exercise and in general?
 + Q4: Explain very briefly how Pig works (i.e. the process of Pig turning a Pig Latin script into runnable MapReduce job(s))
-+ Q5: Explain how you come to a conclusion that your results are correct

 ## Exercise 2:: Working with Online Social Networks data
 In this exercise we will work on a Twitter dataset that was obtained from this project: [Link][tw-data].
-For convenience, an example of the twitter dataset is available in the ```local-input directory```.
-A larger dataset is available in the private HDFS deployment in the laboratory, under the directory ```/data/TWITTER/twitter_graph.txt```
+For convenience, an example of the twitter dataset is available in the ```sample-input directory```.
+A larger dataset is available in the private HDFS deployment in the laboratory.

 The format of the dataset (both local and cluster) is the following: